MicrosoftDocs/SupportArticles-docs/support/mem/intune/invalid-address-selecting-web-app.md

 ---
 # "Safari cannot open the page because address is invalid" error when you open a web app on iOS

+This article fixes an issue in which you can't open a Web App on an iOS device with the "Safari cannot open the page because the address is invalid" error message.

 _Original product version:_ &nbsp; Microsoft Intune
 _Original KB number:_ &nbsp; 4487249

-## Applies to: Microsoft Intune

-This article fixes an issue in which you can't open a Web App on an iOS device with the "Safari cannot open the page because the address is invalid" error message.

 ## Symptoms